Icinga/icinga2/doc/6-configuring-icinga-2.md

 http_expect_body_regex   | **Optional.** A regular expression which the body must match against.
-Incompatible with http_ignore_body. http_warn_time           | **Optional.** The warning threshold. http_critical_time       | **Optional.** The critical threshold.
+Incompatible with http_ignore_body. http_warn_time           | **Optional.** The warning threshold. http_critical_time       | **Optional.** The critical threshold. http_expect              | **Optional.** Comma-delimited list of strings, at least one of them is expected in the first (status) line of the server response.
+Default: HTTP/1.

 #### <a id="plugin-check-command-ftp"></a> ftp